girlscript/winter-of-contributing/Java/Generics/Generic_Fundamentals_and_Importance/Generics_Fundamentals_And_Importance.md

 # Generic Fundamentals and Importance

 Generics were introduced by JDK 5.
-Two major consequences of the feature were, first, it added a new syntatical element to the language.
+It resulted in two major consequences.
+First, it added a new syntatical element to the language.
 Second, it changed many of the classes and methods in core API.

 ## What are Generics?